In your work with women in midlife and beyond, what challenges do you see that are unique to these women?

 The sky is the limit!
 Every single day I see women who embrace opportunities, which often starts with them believing that they can create the life they want.

 Take Women on Fire member Laurie Forster.
-She worked in software sales for years when she discovered her true passion was wine, connecting people and laughter.
-Step by step, she crafted a career she loves as the Wine Coach, a wine educator and stand-up sommelier.
+She worked in software sales for years when she discovered her true passion was wine, connecting people, and laughter.
+Step by step, she crafted a career she loves as the Wine Coach, a wine educator and a stand-up sommelier.
 Today she is the author of The Sipping Point: A Crash Course in Wine, a media expert you’ll frequently see on shows such as Dr. Oz, and she speaks and entertains audiences across the country.

 Another member, Mary Lou Peters is a former elementary school teacher who taught nearly every subject (except art!) for 29 years.
 After retiring, with her husband’s encouragement, she blossomed as a professional watercolor artist and he ran the business side of her art.
 Sadly, he suddenly died; she stepped up and took on both jobs.
 Today, Mary Lou is a sought-after, popular watercolor teacher and artist who paints from many locations and has a thriving online and retail art business.